-LERN is organized into 9 geographic regions and our efforts in each region are guided by a Regional Commission – member advisory board of key trauma and time sensitive illness stakeholders.
-Click on a region to find out more about the region and Regional Commission.
+LERN is organized into 9 geographic regions and our efforts in each region are guided by a Regional Commission – a member advisory board of key trauma and time sensitive illness stakeholders.
+Click on the map to find out more about the regions and the Regional Commission.